JoeTrubenstein/n2-gokaku/src/content/vocabulary/otoroeru-衰える.md

 「俺の力が<span class="text-skin-accent">衰える</span>前に、必ず倒す！」
 “Ore no chikara ga <span class="text-skin-accent">otoroeru</span> mae ni, kanarazu taosu!”
 *(“I will defeat them before my strength <span class="text-skin-accent">deteriorates</span>!”)*

 ---

-## Usage Notes

-- Often used for physical, mental, or economic weakening or decline.
-- Common in discussions about health, aging, and market performance.
-- Te-form 衰えて is used for progressive or descriptive contexts.

----